-- Your GMAT score shall be valid for a period of 5 years.
+- The GMAT score validity period is of 5 years.

-- Is approximately of 3 hours and 30 minutes including 2 optional breaks of 8 minutes each.
+- Is approximately 3 hours and 30 minutes including 2 optional breaks of 8 minutes each.

 - You can select your preferred order before starting the exam.
 Recently, GMAC announced the Select Section Order provision which will enable you to select the order of the sections in which you want to write your exam.

 |Analytical Writing||Analysis of Argument||30 minutes|

 |Quantitative Section||37 questions (15 questions in Data Sufficiency and 22 in Problem-Solving)||75 minutes|

 |Verbal Section||41 MCQs (12 Critical Reasoning, 14 Reading Comprehension, 15 Sentence Correction)||75 minutes|

 NOTE: The test administrators may include an un-scored section as part of your test after the AWA section.
 It may include an ungraded identified research section at the end of the test.